Subscribe via Email

 DisclaimerThe opinions expressed on this site are solely the authors' own and do not represent those of their respective employers unless explicitly noted otherwise.

 Tag Archives: Jonathan Rees

-As Phil mentioned, he and I were both lucky to attend the MOOC Research Initiative conference, which was a real tour de force.
-Jim Groom observed that even the famously curmudgeonly Stephen Downes appeared to be enjoying himself, and I would make … Continue reading
+By Michael FeldsteinMore Posts (1046) As Phil mentioned, he and I were both lucky to attend the MOOC Research Initiative conference, which was a real tour de force.
+Jim Groom observed that even the famously curmudgeonly Stephen Downes appeared to be enjoying … Continue reading

-SJSU has announced via an official blog post that they are studying the results of the SJSU Plus program using Udacity.
-First, news coverage and much commentary have been based on very preliminary and unanalyzed data from a spring 2013 … Continue reading
+By Phil HillMore Posts (365) SJSU has announced via an official blog post that they are studying the results of the SJSU Plus program using Udacity.
+First, news coverage and much commentary have been based on very preliminary and unanalyzed … Continue reading

-A couple of weeks ago I was interviewed for an article in the NY Times about recent pushback against MOOCs.
-Jonathan Rees, a history professor at Colorado State University at Pueblo, who has written critically about MOOCs, said their spread is … Continue reading
+By Phil HillMore Posts (365) A couple of weeks ago I was interviewed for an article in the NY Times about recent pushback against MOOCs.
+Jonathan Rees, a history professor at Colorado State University at Pueblo, who has written critically about … Continue reading